Wildlife

 Western Patch-nosed Snake, Salvadora hexalepis.

-The Western Patch-nosed Snake (Salvadora hexalepis) is a nonvenomous patch-nosed desert snake.
-In Arizona, it is found across southern Arizona (below the Mogollon Rim), the western edge of the state, and into the northern plateau deserts.
-Adults are medium, reaching up to 1,014 mm (40 inches) in total length.
+Western Patch-nosed Snake (Salvadora hexalepis) ranges below the Mogollon Rim across the south, along the western edge of the state, and into northern plateau deserts.
+Adults reach up to 1,014 mm (40 inches).

 Key detailWhat to look for